15 Ways You Can Actually Make an Open Marriage Work

 It may not be for everyone, but it’s totally doable.

 It turns out you can.
 More and more evidence is mounting that today’s couples are opening up their bedrooms to other sexual partners and they’re finding their relationships stronger for it.
-So we reached out to several top relationship experts for their tips on making an open relationship—or marriage—actually work.
-So if you think it sounds like something you’d be interested in, read on.
-And for more ways to ensure your marriage is rock solid, try these strategies.
+So we reached out to several top relationship experts for their tips on making an open relationship—or an open marriage—actually work.
+So if you’ve ever wondering “do open marriages work”, read on.
+And for more ways to ensure your marriage is rock solid, try these strategies to make your marriage last forever.

 “Clear, direct and frequent communication will make or break an open relationship,” says Angie Gunn, LCSW, a sex, trauma, and relationship therapist based in Portland, Oregon.
 “The communication topics shift a lot depending on what phase of opening up you’re in,” she adds.
 Generally, she advises that you talk about how open exactly you want your relationship to be, what the structure will be like, and exactly how much you want to know about your spouse’s other partners.
 It’s also a good idea to set up regular “check-ins” to talk about what you’ve been up to dating-wise and make sure you’re both feeling good about how things are going.
 And speaking of communicating, here are the sexiest things you can ever say to a woman.

-In the same way that you do a ton of research before deciding which car, camera, or computer to buy, it’s better not to go all-in on an open relationship without knowing what you’re going into.
+If you’re wondering “do open marriages work”, you’ll want to do some research.
+In the same way that you do a ton of research before deciding which car, camera, or computer to buy, it’s better not to go all-in on an open marriage or an open relationship without knowing what you’re going into.
 Talk to others who have done it and do some reading on the subject.
 “I highly recommend people read some of the amazing books on the subject such as Opening Up or More Than Two,” says Gunn.
 It also wouldn’t hurt to know some of the best dating apps available.

 “Many times, a partner will want to have an open relationship so they can have relationships with other people, but are not prepared when their partner begins to engage in relationships with others, as well,” explains Chanta Blue, LCSW, a sexuality and relationship therapist.
 So it’s best to really think through how you’ll feel about your spouse having romantic interactions with others before jumping into it at full speed.
 “This is a double standard that can stir up a lot of jealousy and could possibly end a marriage,” she adds.
 For more great relationship advice, here are The Secrets of the Best Relationships.